-b) Rainforests
+a) Rainforests

-- Identify the different layers of the rainforest: the upper and lower canopies, the emergent trees and the forest floor.
-Draw a diagram of a rainforest, showing layers. - Explain the meaning of a canopy. - Explain the battle for light as trees and vines grow upwards, chasing the light. - Describe the plants growing in the different layers. - Make a poster or book about animals living in the rainforest. - Describe the value of the rainforests to human life. - Research the way of life of peoples of the New Guinea rainforest. - Explain why people want to clear the forests, (agriculture, income from felling trees, dams). - Describe the effect of this destruction, e.g. air quality, world's climate and upon plant and animal species. - Make a study of an endangered rainforest species. - Plot rainforests on a world map. - Make a list of ways people can help prevent the destruction of rainforests.
+- Identify the different layers of the rainforest: the upper and lower canopies, the emergent trees and the forest floor. - Draw a diagram of a rainforest, showing layers. - Explain the meaning of a canopy. - Explain the battle for light as trees and vines grow upwards, chasing the light. - Describe the plants growing in the different layers. - Make a project on animals living in the rainforest. - Describe the value of the rainforests to human life. - Research the way of life of peoples of the Amazon rainforest, who manage to live in the forest without damaging it. - Explain why people want to clear the forests, (agriculture, income from felling trees, dams). - Describe the effect of this destruction upon the world's climate and upon plant and animal species. - Make a study of an endangered rainforest species. - Plot rainforests on a world map. - Make a list of ways people can help prevent the destruction of rainforests.